 #4 If you remove a trackable, make sure to log it

 If you remove a trackable item like the Travel Bug or something like it.
 You do not actually have to replace it, but you have to log it.

-Check this link on Amazon to see travel bugs and geocaching trackable items like it: Trackable Travel Bug items on Amazon
+Check this link on Amazon to see travel bugs and geocaching trackable items like it: Trackable Travel Bug (amazon affiliate link)

 #5 Family friendly items